frc2357/arduino-robot/README.md

 ```
 {
-  "version": "1.0.0",       // Software version of the robot
+  "ver": "1.0.0",          // Software version of the robot
+  "tck": 123,              // The current "tick" loop count
+  "avgTck": 90,            // The time in microseconds of the current average tick duration
+  "up": 1193,              // The number of seconds since the robot has booted up
   "status": "Enabled",     // Current status of robot ["Disabled", "Enabled", "Primed"]
-  "humanControls": {        // Info about connection to human controls
+  "hCtrl": {               // Info about connection to human controls
     "id": 123,             // Id of the human controller
-    "connection": "Active", // ["Disconnected", "Active"]
+    "conn": "Active",      // ["Disconnected", "Active"]
   },
   "eStop": {               // List of possible e-stop buttons
-    "onBoard": false,       // Wired in to the robot's arduino
+    "btn": false,          // Wired in to the robot's arduino
   },
-  "batteryLevel": 0.95      // 0.0=dead, 1.0=full charge
+  "bat": 0.95              // 0.0=dead, 1.0=full charge
-  "barrelAngle": 0.5,       // 0.0=lowest, 1.0=highest
+  "angle": 0.5,            // 0.0=lowest, 1.0=highest
-  "shotPressure": 25.2,     // Current shot tank pressure (in PSI)
+  "tnkPres": 25.2,         // Current shot tank pressure (in PSI)
-  "firePressure": 30.5,     // Target shot tank pressure to fire (in PSI)
+  "frPres": 30.5,          // Target shot tank pressure to fire (in PSI)
-  "valveDuration": 110,     // Amount of time the valve opens for firing a shot
+  "vlvTm": 110,            // Amount of time the valve opens for firing a shot
-  "driveVelocity": 0.5,     // -1.0=full reverse, 1.0=full ahead
+  "dVel": 0.5,             // -1.0=full reverse, 1.0=full ahead
-  "driveTurn": 0.25,        // -1.0=full counter-clockwise, 1.0=full clockwise
+  "dRot": 0.25,            // -1.0=full counter-clockwise, 1.0=full clockwise
-  "firing": false,          // Controller sets to true to fire, robot clears to false afterward
+  "fire": false,           // Controller sets to true to fire, robot clears to false afterward
-  "filling": false,         // True if the shot tank is filling up
+  "fill": false,           // True if the shot tank is filling up
-  "error": "it broke",      // error message or "" if none (max length: 32)
+  "err": "it broke",       // error message or "" if none (max length: 32)
 }
 ```